Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/PlaybooksOnPrem/PaloAlto-PAN-OS-BlockIP/readme.md

 3. Address group should be created for PAN-OS and this should be used while creating playbooks.

 ### Deployment instructions
+Before playbook deployment you need to have configured KeyVault and store key as a secret in Key vault.
+####Steps to configure Key vault:
+#### a.
+KeyVault creation
+1. In Azure Sentinel navigate to Key vaults.
+2. Create new Key Vault and remember Key vault name.

+#### b.
+Secret creation
+1. Navigate to your created key vault
+2. Go to secrets and click generate/import
+3. Configure secret with X-PAN-KEY and remember its name

-1. Deploy the playbook by clicking on "Deploy to Azure" button.
+1.Deploy the playbook by clicking on "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.